FatCat-Coders/fatcat-ui/src/components/Atoms/TextArea/TextAreaField.md

 - `variant`

-we can also use all html input attributes for this component such as: `placholder`, `type`, etc.
+we can also use all html input attributes for this component such as: `placholder`, `type`, `rows` etc.

 ## 	Styling